Minimal intervention dentistry: Identification and classification of carious lesions

-The minimal intervention approach to classification was originally introduced by GJ Mount and RW Hume in “A new classification for dentistry”, and later modified by other journal articles and books mainly by Mount and Hume.
+The minimal intervention approach to classification was originally introduced by G. J. Mount and R. W. Hume in A new classification for dentistry, and later modified by other journal articles and books mainly by Mount and Hume.
 This classification aims to provide a useful guide to the clinical approach required in treatment, depending on the characteristics of the lesion.
 The first stage is to determine cavitation, then followed by determining the restorative approach to any cavitated areas, with suitable treatment for remineralisation of the non-cavitated areas.

 Remineralisation of non-cavitated lesions

 Various techniques exists for remineralisation, varying from simple application of fluoride to using special substances for filling materials that interact with the tooth to aid the process from within.
-Glass Ionomer Cements (GICs) have been shown to undergo ion exchange with the surrounding tooth structure, and also engage in fluoride feeding.
+Glass ionomer cements (GICs) have been shown to undergo ion exchange with the surrounding tooth structure, and also engage in fluoride feeding.
 Research by Prof. Hien Ngo and others has shown that these methods can in practice heal some non-cavitated lesions.

 Prevention

-The same methods for cure of the disease can be used for prevention, as well as other techniques such as the use of fissure sealants in high risk individuals.
+The same methods for cure of the disease can be used for prevention, as well as other techniques such as the use of fissure sealants in high-risk individuals.